First, you have to associate a custom branded domain, please follow this tutorial → http://jo.my/joturl-branded-domain

 - Compatibility issues.
 Let’s Encrypt is known to be incompatible with a few different platforms, though the ones it is incompatible with are not likely to be a major source of traffic to your custom domain.
 The compatibility could change for the worse due to the announced transitioning to ISRG's root: https://letsencrypt.org/2019/04/15/transitioning-to-isrg-root.html

 - 90-day certificates.
 While traditional SSL certificates are often valid for a year or more, Let’s Encrypt certificates are only valid for 90 days, and they recommend renewing every 60 days.
 However, even the renewal is automated by JotUrl.
-For clarity we must stress that the automatic renewal system is under test, so we advise you to check the renewal of your certificates every 80 days and to contact our assistance if the update fails.
+For clarity we must stress that the automatic renewal system is under test, so we advise you to check the renewal of your certificates every 80 days.
+You will receive an email 3 days from the expiration if problems arise during the renewal.
+In this case, please contact our assistance.

 - Limited customization.
 Let’s Encrypt will only offer Domain Validation certificates, meaning that you can’t purchase a certificate to get an Extended Validation.
 Also, our engine cannot validate Let’s Encrypt wildcard certificates since they require DNS validation and our engine can only automatically support HTTP validation.